JorjaFox/website/content/posts/library/news/2013/digital-spy.md

-*CSI* returns to UK screens early next week - Channel 5 will begin airing season 13, which kicks off with thrill-packed premiere &#8216;Karma to Burn', this coming Tuesday.
+*CSI* returns to UK screens early next week - Channel 5 will begin airing season 13, which kicks off with thrill-packed premiere 'Karma to Burn', this coming Tuesday.
 After the events of the season 12 finale, the *CSI* team find themselves in crisis, but must overcome the odds to rescue Russell's granddaughter and bring the kidnappers to justice.

 To mark the show's triumphant return, **Digital Spy** spoke with *CSI* star **Jorja Fox** - who plays Sara Sidle - to get all the scoop on the new season, the show's future and the possibility of a Sara / Grissom reunion...